ZhiGroup/DeepENDO/Readme.md

 <hr />

 ## Overview
 We use unsupervised learning based on 3D convolutional autoencoder architecture to derive 128-dimensional imaging derived endophenotypes to represent complex genetic architecture of the human brain.
-The deep learning derived endophenotypes (ENDOs) identify 1,132 significant (P<5*10-8/256) SNP-ENDO pairs, out of which 658 are replicated (P<0.05/1132) in a seperate replication cohort.
+The deep learning derived endophenotypes (ENDOs) (also referred to as UDIP: Unsupervised Deep learning derived Imaging Phenotypes) identify 1,132 significant (P<5*10-8/256) SNP-ENDO pairs, out of which 658 are replicated (P<0.05/1132) in a seperate replication cohort.

 **Overall Pipeline**